bytefish/bytefish.de/blog/clarity_zoned_date_time_picker.md

 There's a reason libraries for handling temporal things exist... because it takes superpowers get it right.

-At the moment, there is a proposal for ECMAScript, which
+At the moment, there is a proposal to add a Temporal API to the ECMAScript standard, and it also has a reference implementation at:

 * [https://github.com/tc39/proposal-temporal](https://github.com/tc39/proposal-temporal)

+The proposal says, that JavaScripts Date ...

-> Date has been a long-standing pain point in ECMAScript.
+> [...] has been a long-standing pain point in ECMAScript.
 This is a proposal for Temporal, a global Object that acts as a top-level namespace (like Math),
 > that brings a modern date/time API to the ECMAScript language.
 For a detailed look at some of the problems with Date, and the motivations for Temporal,
 > see: Fixing JavaScript Date.
 >